About World Cleanup Day

 Its beauty lies in cooperation and collaboration: building bridges between otherwise disparate communities – and including all levels and sectors of society – from citizens to businesses, to governments.

-In 2018, over 18 million environmental heroes joined to create an epic 36-hour green wave of cleanups across all the globe’s time zones – beginning in Fiji and traveling around the world before ending in American Samoa.
+In 2018, over 18 million environmental heroes combined to create an epic 36-hour green wave of cleanups across the globe’s time zones, beginning in Fiji and traveling the world before reaching American Samoa.

-The number increased to 21.2 million in 2019 – and millions still turned out in 2020 and 2021, despite the prevalent Covid restrictions.
+That number increased to 21.2 million in 2019 – and millions still turned out in 2020 and 2021, despite the prevalent Covid-19 restrictions in place at the time.

-Even climate disasters in places like South East Asia, or wars and conflicts in nations like Syria, Sudan, and more recently Ukraine, don’t stop our dedicated and committed volunteers from answering the call to clean up our environment for this and future generations.
+Even climate disasters in places like South East Asia, or wars and conflicts in nations like Syria, Sudan, and more recently Ukraine, do not deter our dedicated and committed volunteers from answering the call to clean up our environment for this and future generations.

 From Humble Beginnings